 The PMM operates without cooling water and compressed air.
-The absorber cools itself down by releasing heat into the environment.
+The absorber cools off only through thermal conduction to the ambient air.

 Thanks to the availability of various fieldbus interfaces, the PMM can be integrated in nearly every existing machine.
 The measurement results are transferred directly to the PLC.